drghirlanda/alex/Manual.md

  - **RewardPr**: reward probability assigned to the stimulus (from the Phases.csv design file).

+ - **Response**: which key was monitored on that trial.
+Recall that "space" is a special code for the space bar and that the key may be prepended by "*" (asterisk) if the trial was a 'classical conditioning' one (see [Responses and classical vs. instrumental trials][]).

  - **Responses**: The number of times the subject responded to the stimulus.
 This includes *all* responses, even those that may have